KendallKiersey/IA2412/README.md

 # IA2412
-The python editor for my ia241 class
+The 2nd python editor for my ia241 class (First one was deleted)